-How Absinthe Is Distilled
+How Absinthe Is Made

 Making absinthe is a complex process involving 3 important steps: the maceration, the distillation and the coloration.
 It’s impossible to obtain a fine Absinthe in one day as all 3 steps are achieved over 3 days.
 This does not include the wormwood stripping, the bottling and labelling.